-As you know from our weekly Best Cosplay Ever feature, we’re big fans of cosplay at ComicsAlliance.
-The comics, sci-fi, gaming and fantasy communities’ talents for homemade disguises, craftsmanship, and sartorial superheroics are definitely on display this weekend at Austin Comic Con, and you’d better believe we’re on hand to document as much as he can.
+As you know from our weekly Best Cosplay Ever feature, we are big fans of cosplay at ComicsAlliance.
+The comics, sci-fi, gaming and fantasy communities’ talents for homemade disguises, craftsmanship, and sartorial superheroics are definitely on display this weekend at San Diego Comic-Con, and you’d better believe our own Pat Loika is on hand to document as much as he can.
 Scroll down for some exceptional examples of superheroic cosplaying talent that we spotted in San Diego!

 It appears that you already have an account created within our VIP network of sites on .
 To keep your points and personal information safe, we need to verify that it's really you.
 To activate your account, please confirm your password.
 When you have confirmed your password, you will be able to log in through Facebook on both sites.